 Before you say it, we know that Japan is pretty well travelled.
 But it isn’t the bright lights of Tokyo we’re referencing.
 Everyone’s seen Honshu (or mainland) but how many people can say that they’ve explored the outer islands?

 The youngest of Japans outer-island based cities is Sapporo.

 The 1972 Olympic Games revitalised the area, creating a youthful and fun vibe that is still felt today.
-For the foodies amongst you, take a trip to the ramen theme park to let off some steam and try some of the delicious local fair.
-For a more grown up experience, visit the famous Sapporo Brewery, where the cities famous beer has been brewed since 1876.
+For the foodies amongst you, take a trip to the ramen theme park to let off some steam and try some of the delicious local food.
+For a more grown-up experience, visit the famous Sapporo Brewery, where the cities famous beer has been brewed since 1876.

 If craft ale and delicious delights still aren’t pushing the hipster boat out for you, why not bring your family home a music box, created in the city of music boxes.
 Choose from over 400 tunes to put inside a box of your design.
 You won’t find a gift like that in Benidorm.